johncurley8/dissertation/README.md

 # dissertation
-MATLAB code for 'Financial Frictions and Heterogenous Firms'
+Dynare/MATLAB code for 'Financial Frictions and Heterogenous Firms'